Althaf2007/D-FLIPDLOP-NEGEDGE/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Type the program in Quartus software using Verilog to implement the D flip-flop with negative edge-triggered clock.

+2.Compile and run the program to ensure there are no syntax errors.

+3.Generate the RTL schematic and save the logic diagram for documentation.

+4.Create nodes for inputs (D, clk) and outputs (Q, Q_bar) in the simulation tool.

+5.Simulate the design to generate the timing diagram for different input combinations.

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Program for flipflops and verify its truth table in quartus using Verilog programming.

 ```